Nikita-Dmytriienko/python_pet_project/README.md

 # Simple Gemini AI Chat

-Hey, this is my little pet project: a minimal web chat with Google's Gemini AI.
+Minimal web chat with Google's Gemini AI.
 You type a prompt, it answers, and everything gets saved in a local SQLite database tied to your IP.
 Your chat history shows up only for you when you reload the page.

 Built with **FastAPI + SQLAlchemy 2.0 + SQLite + Google GenAI**.